 On April 19, 2019 Governor Mills signed LD 283, which contained the revised Maine Learning Results for Social Studies.
 While personal finance has always been included in the standards, this bill and the subsequent revision of the standards were designed to make explicit the importance of this content area.

 The signed bill is currently going through the Maine Administrative Procedure Act to officially become law through the Secretary of State’s office.
-The law will go into effect on June 23, 2019.
+The law went into effect on June 23, 2019.
 Planning is underway for a series of professional development opportunities around the state in 2019 and 2020, as well as online resources to help support schools as they transition to use of the revised standards.

 In the meantime, this page has been created along with links to related pages and resources to help educators and districts to begin planning for any curricular changes that are deemed necessary in light of the revised standards.